-Each party's obligation to consummate the Merger is subject to certain other conditions, including approval of the Merger by the Supreme Court of Victoria, Australia, the expiration or early termination of any applicable waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, and certain other competition laws, the absence of any injunction, restraint or governmental restriction making illegal or restraining the consummation of the transactions contemplated by the Merger Agreement, the accuracy of the other party's representations and warranties contained in the Merger Agreement that are qualified as to materiality, the accuracy in all material respects of the other party's representations to be performed by it under the Merger Agreement, and the absence of any effect, event, occurrence or matter that has had or would reasonably be expected to have, individually or in the aggregate, a material adverse effect on the other party of the nature specified in the Merger Agreement.
-In addition, Biota's obligation to consummate the Merger is subject to receiving a certificate from Nabi showing that Nabi has a closing net cash balance of no less than \$54 million, calculated in accordance with the terms of the Merger Agreement, and the appointment of specified Biota directors to the Nabi board of directors effective as of the closing of the Merger.
-The parties expect to close the Merger in the third quarter of 2012 subject to satisfaction of these and other closing conditions.
+Each party's obligation to consummate the Merger is subject to certain other conditions, including the absence of any injunction, restraint or governmental restriction making illegal or restraining the consummation of the transactions contemplated by the Merger Agreement, the accuracy of the other party's representations and warranties contained in the Merger Agreement that are qualified as to materiality, the accuracy in all material respects of the other party's representations and warranties contained in the Merger Agreement that are not qualified as to materiality, the other party's performance in all material respects of all obligations to be performed by it under the Merger Agreement, and the absence of any effect, event, occurrence or matter that has had or would reasonably be expected to have, individually or in the aggregate, a material adverse effect on the other party of the nature specified in the Merger Agreement.
+In addition, Biota's obligation to consummate the Merger is subject to receiving a certificate from Nabi showing that Nabi has a closing net cash balance of no less than \$27 million, calculated in accordance with the terms of the Merger Agreement, and the appointment of specified Biota directors to the Nabi board of directors effective as of the closing of the Merger.
+The parties expect to close the Merger on November 9, 2012 subject to satisfaction of these and other closing conditions.

 Tender Offer.
-On July 30, 2012 we completed a "modified Dutch auction" tender offer for our common stock at a price per share not less than \$1.58 and not greater than \$1.72 and purchased 14,547,996 shares of our common stock for approximately \$24.4 million at an average cost per share of approximately \$1.68.
+On July 30, 2012 we completed a "modified Dutch auction" tender offer for our common stock, pursuant to which we purchased 14,547,996 shares of our common stock for approximately \$24.5 million at an average cost per share of approximately \$1.68.
 We funded the share purchases in the tender offer using available cash on hand.